Yūto Nagatomo: 2010 FIFA World Cup

 He was called up to Japan for the 2010 FIFA World Cup, starting all three group games and the round of 16 match against Paraguay, where Japan were eliminated in penalties.

 2011 AFC Asian Cup

 Nagatomo was selected as part of the Japan squad for the 2011 AFC Asian Cup by coach Alberto Zaccheroni.
 He featured in every game Japan played in the competition and helped them defeat Australia in the final, thus earning his first international honour.

 2013 FIFA Confederations Cup

 He was included in Alberto Zaccheroni's 23-man Japan squad for the 2013 FIFA Confederations Cup where he featured in the three games before they were eliminated in the group stage.

-2014 FIFA World Cup and later
+2014 FIFA World Cup

 Nagatomo was part of Japan's national squad to play in the 2014 FIFA World Cup in Brazil.
 He started in all three group matches but Japan was eliminated in the group stage.

-Nagatomo earned his 100th international cap on 10 November 2017 by captaining his side in the 1–3 friendly loss to Brazil at Stade Pierre-Mauroy, Lille.
-This made him only the 7th Japan player to achieve the feat.